nrajasin/Network-intrusion-dataset-creator/README.md

 ```

 ## Source Code
-The source tree is formatted with _black_ in _Visual Studio Code_
+* The source tree is formatted with _black_ in _Visual Studio Code_
+* The source code is slowly migrating to the pep8 standard https://realpython.com/python-pep8/

+## performance

+1. Benchmarked on aan i7 Dell E7490
+    1. processed 2400/sec
+    1. catagorized 200/sec
+1. Analysis times are linear with the number of packets
+    * Tested with ransomware samples from unavarra.es some of which may have originated on other sites.

 ## Corner cases and concerns

-1. This runs about 300pps on an i7 Dell E7490
 1. IPV6 traffic does not have a `ip.len` field.
 This means that the `tcp_ip_length` value in the result set only includes ipv4 traffic.
     * This is true for TCP and UDP
-1. Window analysis times are linear with the number of packets
-    * test with ransomware samples from unavarra.es which came from other sites.
 1. This application has multiple concurrent threads but does not execute as parallel operations due to limitations in Python and the GIL.
 1. NBNS , SMB and SMB2 service counts have not ben vetted.
 They may be correct or overcount.